ccat3z/stars/README.md

 ### Windows Manager

 * [baskerville/bspwm](https://github.com/baskerville/bspwm): A tiling window manager based on binary space partitioning
-* [Airblader/i3](https://github.com/Airblader/i3): i3-gaps – i3 with more features (forked from https://github.com/i3/i3)
+* [Airblader/i3](https://github.com/Airblader/i3): A fork of the i3 window manager with gaps and some other features

 ## Kernel